 Enbridge returns approximately 65% of its cash flows to shareholders annually.
 The company increased its dividend again by ~10% for the third year in a row.
 It has demonstrated resilient growth despite the business and commodity price cycles.

-Enbridge is a Canadian Dividend Achiever and a Canadian Dividend Aristocrat paying dividends for 69 straight years and raising them consistently over the last 25 years.
+Enbridge is a Canadian Dividend Achiever and a Canadian Dividend Aristocrat paying dividends for 70 straight years and raising them consistently over the last 26 years.
 The company has maintained a double-digit dividend CAGR over the past few years increasing them at a rate of 14%+ CAGR over the last decade.
 Enbridge last raised its dividend payout by 9.8% and sports an attractive dividend yield of 9.5%.
 It expects to maintain a payout of 60-70% of DCF.

 Enbridge is set to benefit from a growing demand for power and is strategically positioned to capitalize on strong energy fundamentals over the long term.
-Future earnings and cash flow growth of 5%-7% is expected post-2020 on the back of strong business and capital growth.
-Given its large scale, leading position and growing demand for energy, the company is well placed to grow its future dividends in the high single range.
+Future earnings and cash flow growth of 5%-7% is expected during 2021-2023 on the back of $16 billion of secured growth capital.

 Enbridge continued to simplify the structure, de-risking its business mix through non-core divestitures and deleveraging its balance sheet significantly.
-It sold non-core assets worth $8 billion, further strengthening the balance sheet.
 The company is now in self-funded growth mode.
-It further has a pipeline of $11 billion in secured organic growth projects that are well diversified both by geography and by business line.
-The company’s earnings should continue to grow driven by strong operating performance from core assets and incremental contributions from the new capital growth projects.
+It further has ~$30B of organic growth projects in development.
+The company’s earnings should continue to grow driven by the strong operating performance from core assets and incremental contributions from the new capital growth projects.